-As I approach the end of my fourth year as President and Vice-Chancellor, and to assist the Board of Governors as it contemplates my potential appointment for a second term as President and Vice-Chancellor, I submit this document for consideration during the review process.
-It contains select University of Regina accomplishments from my current term as President and Vice-Chancellor from July 1, 2021 to the present.
+As I approach the end of my fourth year as Prsident and Vice-Chancellor, I submit this document for consideration during the review process.
+The document contains select University of Regina accomplishments from my current term as Predient and Vice-Chancellor from July 1, 2021 to the present.
 These accomplishments are organized according to the institutional priorities of the 2020-2025 Strategic Plan.

-This document also has six appendices of supplemental information covering my close-to-four-year tenure as President and Vice-Chancellor:
+The review document also has five appendices of supplemental information covering my close-to-four-year tenure as President and Vice-Chancellor:

-- APPENDIX A: An interim report as of April 15, 2025 on progress made toward my Boardapproved objectives for 2024-2025 (note that progress toward the objectives contained therein will be further advanced when the complete year-end report is provided to the Board and shared with the community in July 2025); - APPENDIX B: The complete end-of-year report on my Board-approved objectives for 2023-2024; - APPENDIX C: The complete end-of-year report on my Board-approved objectives for 2022-2023; - APPENDIX D: The complete end-of-year report on my Board-approved objectives for 2021-2022; - APPENDIX E: My up-to-date curriculum vitae; and - APPENDIX F: An overview of my academic work and research from 2021-2025.
+- APPENDIX A: An interim report as of April 15, 2025 on progress made toward my Boardapproved objectives for 2024-2025 (note that progress toward the objectives contained therein will be further advanced when the complete year-end report is provided to the Board and shared with the community in July 2025); - APPENDIX B: The complete end-of-year report on my Board-approved objectives for 2023-2024; - APPENDIX C: The complete end-of-year report on my Board-approved objectives for 2022-2023; - APPENDIX D: The complete end-of-year report on my Board-approved objectives for 2021-2022; and - APPENDIX E: My up-to-date curriculum vitae.